-The road to recovery can often be a long one and our speech therapists meet with patients before cancer treatment to establish a relationship, to obtain baseline data on their speech and swallow muscles, and to counsel them on structural, functional, and lifestyle changes that may result from cancer treatment.
+The road to recovery can often be a long one, and our speech therapists meet with patients before cancer treatment to establish a relationship, obtain baseline data on their speech and swallow muscles, and counsel them on structural, functional, and lifestyle changes that may result from cancer treatment.

-- Electrolarynx is a battery-operated device placed in the jaw/neck region that transmits the electromechnical vibration to the mouth, creating mechanical-sounding speech.
+- Electrolarynx, which is a battery-operated device placed in the jaw/neck region that transmits the electromechnical vibration to the mouth, creating mechanical-sounding speech.

-- Esophageal speech requires air injected or inhaled into the upper part of the food pipe (esophagus) to produce a sound that is shaped into speech via articulators.
-It can be a difficult technique to learn, but it does not require devices or prostheses and speech sounds more natural.
+- Esophageal speech, which requires air injected or inhaled into the upper part of the food pipe (esophagus) to produce a sound that is shaped into speech via articulators.
+It can be a difficult technique to learn, but it does not require devices or prostheses, and speech sounds more natural.